 We decided to give the H15 an unrealistic test.
 Normally you’d mute your music to take a call, but we thought the best test was not to do this.
 The first thing to note was that callers came through loud and clear thanks to the close fit of the H15 in the ear.
 Callers reported that they could hear there was music in the background, but they couldn’t distinguish what it was.
 One caller described it as "standing outside a noisy pub".
 What was actually created then, was a white noise effect, whilst background noise was apparent, conversation was not a problem.

 Normal background noises are almost completely removed, with callers reporting that they could only hear them during pauses in conversation.

 Turn off the background noise and things are better still.
 Conversations are crisp and clear, with plenty of volume.

 You also get a nifty desktop charger with your H15.
 This lets you plug the travel charger into the back and slot the headset onto the top for charging.
 All the connections are Micro-USB.
 If you want to use the headset, you can leave the boom mic flipped out, then when you receive a call, you simply have to plug it into your ear and take the call.

 The desktop charger is a nice touch, and nods to the fact that some people like to use their headset in an office environment, whilst leaving their hands free to use their keyboard.
 It also keeps things nice and tidy, so your headset is not knocking around on your desk to get lost under papers.
 Charging takes 2 hours, and you’ll get about 5 days standby time and just over 4 hours of talktime.

-You’ll also have to pay out a fairly hefty sum for this headset and certainly there are cheaper models available, but you can’t guarantee that you’ll get anything like the quality of experience.
+There are cheaper models available, but you can’t guarantee that you’ll get anything like the quality of experience